srihari93/pesarattu/README.md

   // Multiple "inspectable" instances can be defined here
   instances: {
+    // The instance name is needed to start debugging Ex: `:PesarattuDebugworker`
     worker: {
       // Will add 'chrome-inspect' to debug web apps using chrome in the very far future.
       type: "node-inspect",
       // Please use full file paths
       command: "node --inspect /home/srihari/com.alyne/worker/app.js"
     },
+    // The instance name is needed to start debugging Ex: `:PesarattuDebugworker`
     api: {
       type: "node-inspect",
       // Please use full file paths